yurujaja/pangaea-bench/README.md

 ```

 #### Multi-Temporal Semantic Segmentation

-Multi-temporal decoder config (e.g. `configs/decoder/seg_upernet_mt_ltae.yaml` if you want to use `ltae` as a strategy to combine multi-temporal info) should be used. e.g. Prithvi encoder on CropTypeMapping
+- Multi-temporal decoder config (e.g. `configs/decoder/seg_upernet_mt_ltae.yaml` if you want to use `ltae` as a strategy to combine multi-temporal info) should be used.
-In addition, in the dataset config, indicate the number of time frames, e.g., `multi_temporal: 6`
+- In addition, in the dataset config, indicate the number of time frames, e.g., `multi_temporal: 6`
+- To use SatlasNet encoder, the `configs/encoder/satlasnet_mi.yaml` is required.
 ```
 torchrun --nnodes=1 --nproc_per_node=1 pangaea/run.py \
    --config-name=train \